SanRaph/drohealthapiassessment/README.md

 ```
-A response containing the name of the user and total_created_cycles will be received.
-Expected result has been displayed below
+A response is received in the format below.

  ```Python
  Response